istresearch/scrapy-cluster/docs/topics/utils/redisthrottledqueue.rst

 The throttle merely acts as a wrapper around your queue, returning items only when allowed.
 You can use the same methods the original ``RedisQueue`` provides, like ``push()``, ``pop()``, ``clear()``, and ``__len__``.

+.. note:: Due to the distributed nature of the throttled queue, when using the ``elastic=True`` argument the queue must successfully pop the number of ``limit`` items before the elastic catch up will take effect.

 Example
 -------